 Well, the interest rate that is commonly used to calculate this amount would be the interest that the parent has foregone by not leaving this money in their own deposit account.

-Deposit rates for banks such as Allied Irish Bank and Bank of Ireland are currently at record lows of between Example 0.1%-0.25%.
+Deposit rates for banks such as Allied Irish Bank, Permanent TSB, and Bank of Ireland are currently at record lows of between Example 0.1%-0.4%.
+The ECB has been increasing the base rate in late 2022, but these rate increases have yet to be fully passed on to customers.

 A child is entitled to a lifetime tax-free threshold of €335,000 (Category A) in respect of gifts and inheritances taken from his or her parents.
 You also are entitled to a lifetime tax-free threshold of €32,500 (Category B) for gifts from Grandparents, Uncle/Aunt & Brothers/Sisters.